 2021

-Union, Kunsthaus Sootboern, Hamburg
+Union, Solo Show, Kunsthaus Sootboern, Hamburg

 Admission to the Professional Association of Fine Artists (BBK), Hamburg